ClJarvis/CAHNA/README.md

 The goal of the site is to spread information about the neighborhood to current residents and potential residents.

+The site has a mini calendar for the current month.
+A user can click the date of a special event and a modal will appear with a detail description of the day's event.

 * Languages : HTML, CSS, Bootstrap